Young girl lays her head on her father's shoulder he carries her in field of flags

 Ohio Safety Officers Memorial College Fund

 This program provides tuition assistance to Ohioans who are the children and spouses of peace officers, fire fighters, and other safety officers, who are killed in the line of duty, anywhere in the United States.
-The fund also provides assistance to the children and spouses of a member of the armed services of the U.S., who has been killed in the line of duty during Operation Enduring Freedom, Operation Iraqi Freedom, or a combat zone designated by the President of the United States.
+The fund also provides assistance to the children and spouses of a member of the U.S. armed services, who has been killed in the line of duty during Operation Enduring Freedom, Operation Iraqi Freedom, or a combat zone designated by the President of the United States.
 The child is only eligible for this program if he/she is not eligible for the Ohio War Orphans Scholarship.

 Ohio National Guard Scholarship Program